-(1) The primary purpose of the procedure in administrative courts is to protect the rights of individuals against unlawful actions performed in the course of the exercise of executive authority.

-(2) An administrative matter (hereinafter, also 'the matter') must be dealt with justly, fairly, within reasonable time and with the least possible cost.

-(3) The court may only adjudicate a matter to the extent requested in the action or other declaration provided in the law.
-The filing of such declarations is in the discretion of participants of the proceedings.

-(4) The court must, of its own motion, make sure that facts material to the matter dealt with are ascertained, where necessary by gathering evidence itself, or by imposing the obligation of presenting evidence on participants of the proceedings.
-The court interprets and deals with declarations of participants of the proceedings according to the actual intention of the participant who made the declaration.

-(5) At every stage of the proceedings, the court must provide sufficient explanation to participants of the proceedings to guarantee that no declaration or evidentiary item necessary to protect a participant's interests remains unrecognised because of the participant's lack of experience in legal matters and that any defects of form that would prevent a declaration from being heard are cured.

-(6) In relation to every issue material to determining the matter, the courts must guarantee participants of the proceedings an effective and equal opportunity to present their views and the grounds for those views, and to contest the other participants' views or to support the same.

-(7) Proceedings in administrative courts are public unless the law provides otherwise.
+- (1) The primary purpose of the procedure in administrative courts is to protect the rights of individuals against unlawful actions performed in the course of the exercise of executive authority. - (2) An administrative matter (hereinafter, also 'the matter') must be dealt with justly, fairly, within reasonable time and with the least possible cost. - (3) The court may only decide the matter to the extent requested in the action or other declaration provided by law.
+The filing of such declarations is in the discretion of the participants in proceedings. - (4) The court must, of its own motion, make sure that facts material for deciding the matter are ascertained, where necessary by gathering evidence itself, or by imposing the obligation of presenting evidence on participants in proceedings.
+The court interprets and deals with declarations of participants in proceedings according to the actual intention of the participant who made the declaration. - (5) At every stage of the proceedings, the court provides sufficient explanation to participants in proceedings to guarantee that no declaration or evidentiary item necessary to protect a participant's interests remains unrecognized because of the participant's lack of experience in legal matters and that any defects of form that would prevent a declaration from being heard are cured. - (6) In relation to every issue material to deciding the matter, the courts must guarantee participants in proceedings an effective and equal opportunity to present their views and the grounds for those views, and to contest the other participants' views or to support the same. - (7) Proceedings before administrative courts are public unless the law provides otherwise.